Dynamic Programming Principles for Mean-Field Controls with Learning: Example revisited

 \end{itemize}

 Recall $\tilde \Pc(\Sc) =\{{i}/{N_s}: 0\leq i \leq N_s\}$.
 Further denote the projection as

 Then the algorithm is summarized as follows.

 \begin{Remark} In general, distribution discretization is {\it sample inefficient} and suffers from the {\it curse of dimensionality}.
 For example, in Example \ref{wrong_Q}, there are two states and two actions, with $N_s=N_a=20$ with precision $0.05$.
 The Q function is a table of dimension $8000$.
 This complexity grows exponentially with the number of states and actions.
 Moreover, although $E(t)$ converges relatively fast, there is unavoidable errors due to truncation, as seen in Figure~\ref{fig:truncation_error}.
-The optimal value $Q_{t}\left(\frac{i}{N_s},\mbox{Proj}(\pi^{0, *}_0, \tilde\Pc(\A)), \mbox{Proj}(\pi^{1, *}_0, \tilde\Pc(\A))\right)$ can not be distinguished from its surrounding areas, where the areas with the lightest color all correspond to the largest value.
+The optimal value $Q_{t}\left(\frac{i}{N_s},\mbox{Proj}(\pi^{L, *}_{\rm ST}, \tilde\Pc(\A)), \mbox{Proj}(\pi^{H, *}_{\rm ST}, \tilde\Pc(\A))\right)$ can not be distinguished from its surrounding areas, where the areas with the lightest color all correspond to the largest value.
 This is because the accuracy is only up to $0.05$ in each iteration.
 Therefore, it is desirable to develop sample-efficient and accurate Q-learning algorithms for MFCs with learning with the correct Bellman equation \eqref{equ:BellmanQ}.
-(See \cite{GGWX2020}).
+See \cite{GGWX2020} for such a development with kernel regression method applied to improve the sample efficiency. \end{Remark}